The 10 Best Free Ebook Creator Tools And Apps For New Authors

 Calibre is often referred to as the Swiss Army Knife of ebook creator tools.

 There is so much you can do with it.
-But for most new authors, you will use it to convert your ebook manuscript to mobi, epub, and pdf.
+But for most new authors, you will use it to convert your Word manuscript to mobi, epub, and pdf.

 If you are technically minded, you can also edit your ebook in epub or HTML.

 It truly is one of the most useful ebook creator tools for authors.

 It is available for PC, Mac, and Linux.